You have no items in your Shopping Basket.

 Allergy to plaster materials

-Suitable patients were further assessed by DVT risk assessment and full bloods.
+Suitable patients were further assessed by DVT risk assessment and diagnostically confirmed full blood counts.

 Foot ulcers were assessed and documented (including digital images), debrided and appropriately dressed according to wound status.